-Smallholder families face significant challenges, notably limited access to land and irrigation water.
-Lack of productive assets, good infrastructure, energy, modern technology and knowledge for coping with natural disasters and climate change challenges also underlie low rural productivity.
+Nevertheless, small-scale farmers still face significant challenges, notably limited access to land and irrigation water.
+Lack of productive assets, good infrastructure, energy, modern technology and knowledge for coping with natural disasters and climate change also contribute to low rural productivity.